-Are you are parent that yells, a lot, then feels guilty about it?
+Are you a parent that yells, a lot, then feels guilty about it?
 Yeah, me too!
 I hate yelling at my kids, but sometimes it feels like I can’t help it!
 Disciplining my children is one of the hardest things to do, and my least favorite part of parenting.
 But we have to correct our children or they won’t grow up to be healthy, happy adults.
 I needed some creative consequences to keep me from yelling so much at my children.

 Correcting our kids is part of being a parent.